devimenon/spr2/README.md

 To Do:
 Detailed Hibernate mappings

-branch out to include angular js
+Added angular JS ui to the project